mhawkshaw/homebridge-mqttsmokealarm/README.md

 - `faultPayload`: the payload of the MQTT message received on the topic.
 If not specified, assumes device is faulty
 - `noFaultPayload`: the payload of the MQTT message received on the topic.
 If not specified, assumes device is faulty

-If you have multiple smoke alarms, then you can list them all in the config giving each one a unique name, MQTT topic and serial number.
+If you have multiple smoke sensors, then you can list them all in the config giving each one a unique name, MQTT topic and serial number.